Biomechanics of the Evolutionary Arms Race

 Abstract

 The evolutionary race of weaponry may be observed in many natural circumstances.
-In the context of antagonistic relationships between , a fascinating struggle, namely the arms race, is a common occurrence.
+In the context of antagonistic relationships between animals, a fascinating struggle, namely the arms race, is a common occurrence.
 Species and individuals strive for the advantage over one another in a race for survival and resources by developing specialized traits.
-General and mechanical properties of the arms race, both asymmetrical and symmetrical, can be observed in competition within and between various animal species, such as rhinoceros beetles, bighorn sheep, bats, and moths.
+General and mechanical properties of the arms race, both asymmetrical and symmetrical, can be observed in competition within and between various animal species, such as rhinoceros beetles, bighorn sheep, , and moths.
 These animal species are several of many that will evolve and develop mechanical features and weapons to withstand evolutionary pressure, stemming from either intraspecies or interspecies competition.
 Male rhinoceros beetle head horn morphology has evolved to improve performance in sexually driven conflicts, but the length of this exaggerated feature will reach a ceiling as further growth is halted my mechanical limits.
 Ruminants, such as the bighorn sheep, compete for mates similarly, but on a larger scale.
 Bats develop complex soundwave detection mechanisms to track moths, to which moths respond with evolving mechanisms to evade the bats.
 These examples of antagonistic intraspecies and interspecies relationships outline the importance of arms races, and the biomechanical, functional, and evolutionary wonders they ultimately produce.

 Arms Race in Nature